bardasoft/ConControls/README.md

 A manual can be found [here](docs/Manual.md).

-The api documentation is a [Sandcastle](https://github.com/EWSoftware/SHFB) compiled html help file: [ConControls API documentation.chm](docs/ConControls.chm).
+The api documentation is a [Sandcastle](https://github.com/EWSoftware/SHFB) compiled html help file: [ConControls.chm](docs/ConControls.chm).

 ---